net-lisias-kspu/ContractConfigurator/5-Expressions/3-Contract Configurator Objects/WaypointGenerator-Behaviour-Type.md

-The WaypointGenerator behaviour can be accessed by referencing it by name in an expression:
+The [[WaypointGenerator behaviour|WaypointGenerator-Behaviour]] can be accessed by referencing it by name in an expression:
 ```
 CONTRACT_TYPE
 {